No Products in the Cart

 The following tips can help you improve your safety and comfort while you are learning how to use a walking cane.

-Learning how to walk with a cane safely and comfortably can take some getting used to, so don’t get frustrated or impatient.
+Walking with a cane safely and comfortably can take some getting used to, so don’t get frustrated or impatient.
 This is an important step in you becoming more mobile and independent, so you need to do it correctly.
 Before long, you will find the added support and stability provided by your cane to be the best thing that’s ever happened to you and enables you to maintain an independent and active life.

 If you need a more hands-on approach to learning how to use your cane, speak to a physical or occupational therapist.
 Your physical or occupational therapist can also teach you exercises that can help improve your body’s strength, balance, and stability.